GepetoinTraining/mvp-loja-mae_complete/README.md

 -   **"next: not found" Error**: This indicates dependencies are missing.
 Run `npm install` before `npm run dev`.

 That's it!
 You should now have the MVP Loja Mae application running locally.

+## Deprecated packages
+See [DEPRECATED_PACKAGES.md](DEPRECATED_PACKAGES.md) for a list of known deprecated dependencies extracted from the lock files.